0

 7 Traditional Emirati Foods To Try in Dubai

-Want to eat local Emirati foods in Dubai?
+Looking for Emirati food in Dubai?
 Even in such a multicultural city in the United Arab Emirates, it doesn’t have to be difficult.
-There are plenty of Emirati restaurants in Dubai to seek out.
-Don’t miss these traditional UAE eats on your next visit.
+There are plenty of Emirati restaurants and traditional foods in Dubai to seek out.
+Don’t miss these on your next visit.

 Balaleat (not always heart-shaped!).
 Photo by Krista/Flickr.